nothixy/cts-timetable-plasmoid/README.md

 Once you have your API key, just paste in the "Token" field of the configuration module

-You can then monitor stops by their IDs.
+You can then monitor stops by their StopCode or LogicalStopCode.
 To list all available stops, run
 ```bash
 # Replace MY_TOKEN with your API key
 curl -u "<MY_TOKEN>:" https://api.cts-strasbourg.eu/v1/siri/2.0/stoppoints-discovery